-- 3.4 The Local Plan Part 1 has been prepared having regard to the presumption in favour of sustainable development in the National Planning Policy Framework (NPPF), which should be 'seen as a golden thread running through both planmaking and decision-taking'.
-Policy 1 sets out how the Council will take decisions in the context of the presumption and the supporting text provides guidance on how this will be applied in North Dorset, particularly in relation to: - the Council's positive approach to considering development proposals; - working proactively with applicants jointly to find solutions; - approving planning applications without delay (unless material considerations indicate otherwise); and - Decision-taking where there are no relevant policies or relevant policies are out of date.
+- 3.4 The Local Plan Part 1 has been prepared having regard to the presumption in favour of sustainable development in the National Planning Policy Framework (NPPF), which should be "seen as a golden thread running through both planmaking and decision-taking"22.
+Policy 1 sets out how the Council will take decisions in the context of 'the presumption'23 and the supporting text provides guidance on how this will be applied in North Dorset, particularly in relation to: - the Council's 'positive approach' to considering development proposals; - 'working proactively' with applicants jointly to find solutions; - approving planning applications 'without delay' (unless material considerations indicate otherwise); and - Decision-taking where there are 'no relevant policies' or 'relevant policies are out-of-date'.

-A Positive Approach to Considering Development Proposals
+A 'Positive Approach' to Considering Development Proposals

-- 3.5 National policy does not change the statutory basis on which planning decisions are made, since planning law still requires planning applications to be determined in accordance with the development plan unless material considerations indicate otherwise. - 3.6 The development plan for North Dorset includes, or will include: - the Local Plan Part 1 (and, in due course, Part 2).
-How the Local Plan Part 1 should be used to make planning decisions is explained in Chapter 1; - saved policies from the North Dorset District-Wide Local Plan 2003, which have not yet been replaced (as listed in Appendix A); - any other development plan documents (DPDs) adopted by the Council; and - any neighbourhood plan that has been made for any part of the District. - 3.7 Material considerations in any planning decision may include:
+- 3.5 National policy does not change the statutory basis on which planning decisions are made, since planning law24 still requires planning applications to be determined in accordance with the 'development plan'25 unless material considerations indicate otherwise. - 3.6 The 'development plan' for North Dorset includes, or will include: - the Local Plan Part 1 (and, in due course, Part 2).
+How the Local Plan Part 1 should be used to make planning decisions is explained in Chapter 1; - 'saved' policies from the North Dorset District-wide Local Plan 2003, which have not yet been replaced (as listed in Appendix A); - any other Development Plan Documents (DPDs) adopted by the Council; and - any neighbourhood plan that has been made for any part of the district. - 3.7 Material considerations in any planning decision may include: - Draft or emerging DPDs and neighbourhood plans26;

-&lt;sup>19 Paragraph 14, National Planning Policy Framework, DCLG (March 2012).
+22 Paragraph 14, National Planning Policy Framework, DCLG (March 2012)

-&lt;sup>20 Paragraph 15, National Planning Policy Framework, DCLG (March 2012) states that all plans should include clear policies that will guide how the presumption should be applied locally'.
+23 Paragraph 15, National Planning Policy Framework, DCLG (March 2012) states that all plans should include "clear policies that will guide how the presumption should be applied locally".

-&lt;sup>21 Section 38(6) of the Planning and Compulsory Purchase Act 2004 and section 70(2) of the Town and Country Planning Act 1990.
+24 Section 38(6) of the Planning and Compulsory Purchase Act 2004 and section 70(2) of the Town and Country Planning Act 1990.

-&lt;sup>22 A definition of the development plan is given in Annex 2: Glossary of the National Planning Policy Framework, DCLG (March 2012).
+25 A definition of the 'development plan' is given in Annex 2: Glossary of the National Planning Policy Framework, DCLG (March 2012)